Hamzi-glitch/Fitness-Zone/README.md

-# Fitness-Zone

-🏋️ Fitzone Fitness Center – Membership Management System
+# 🏋️ Fitzone Fitness Center – Membership Management System

-This project is a Java-based GUI Membership Management System developed for Fitzone Fitness Center as part of the STTPK2023 Advanced Programming course.
-The system is designed to help fitness center staff efficiently manage member records through a user-friendly desktop application.
+A Java-based GUI application developed for the **STTPK2023 Advanced Programming** course.
+This system helps fitness center staff manage member information efficiently through a desktop application connected to a MySQL database.

+## 📌 Overview
-The application allows staff to register members, calculate membership fees, search, edit, delete, and display member information, with all data securely stored and retrieved from a MySQL database.
+The Fitzone Membership Management System allows staff to register new members, calculate membership fees, search, update, delete, and display member records.
+All data is stored persistently in a MySQL database and retrieved when needed.
+The system is designed with a focus on usability, clean code structure, and proper application of object-oriented programming concepts.

-✨ Key Features
+## ✨ Features

-Member Registration & Fee Calculation

-Supports multiple membership types (Basic, Premium, VIP)

-Standard and Student rate options

-Automatic total payment calculation based on duration

-Search Member
+- Add new members with automatic fee calculation

-Search members by name directly from the database
+- Search members by name from the database

-Displays complete member details if found

-Edit & Delete Member Information

-Update membership details with automatic recalculation
+- Edit existing member information and update payment totals

-Safely delete member records from the database
+- Delete member records safely

-Display All Members

-View all registered members
+- Display all registered members with sorting functionality

-Data retrieved into Java Collections and sorted using Comparator and lambda expressions

-User-Friendly GUI

-Built using Java Swing components

-Clear navigation with validation and informative messages

-🛠️ Technologies & Concepts Used

-Java (Swing GUI)

-MySQL Database (CRUD operations)

-Object-Oriented Programming (OOP)

-Java Collections Framework

-Lambda Expressions

-Comparator for Data Sorting

-Exception Handling & Input Validation

-📚 Project Structure

-Member – Represents member data with constructors, getters, and setters

-DatabaseManager – Handles all database operations

-MainGUI – Manages user interaction and application flow

-🎯 Purpose

-This project demonstrates practical implementation of advanced Java programming concepts, GUI development, database integration, and clean software design while solving a real-world business problem.
+- Reset form inputs and exit the application

+## 🧮 Membership Calculation
+Membership fees are calculated based on:
+- Membership type (Basic, Premium, VIP)
+- Rate type (Standard or Student)
+- Duration in months
+Total payment is calculated automatically using: